Data center: Aisle containment

-Computer cabinets/Server farms are often organized for containment of hot/cold aisles.
-Proper air duct placement prevents the cold and hot air from mixing.
-Rows of cabinets are paired to face each other so that the cool and hot air intakes and exhausts do not mix air, which would severely reduce cooling efficiency.
+Computer cabinets/server farms are often organized for containment of hot/cold aisles.
+Proper air duct placement prevents cold and hot air from mixing.
+Rows of cabinets are paired to face each other so that the cool and hot air intakes and exhausts do not mix, which would severely reduce cooling efficiency.

 Alternatively, a range of underfloor panels can create efficient cold air pathways directed to the raised-floor vented tiles.
 Either the cold aisle or the hot aisle can be contained.

 Another option is fitting cabinets with vertical exhaust duct chimneys.
-Hot exhaust pipes/vents/ducts can direct the air into a Plenum space above a Dropped ceiling and back to the cooling units or to outside vents.
-With this configuration, traditional hot/cold aisle configuration is not a requirement.
+Hot exhaust pipes/vents/ducts can direct the air into a plenum space above a dropped ceiling and back to the cooling units or to outside vents.
+With this configuration, a traditional hot/cold aisle configuration is not required.